-On May 30, 2019, the Company's shareholders approved (i) a stock option plan (the "2019 Option Plan") and (ii) a performance and restricted share unit plan (the "PR Plan").
-The aggregate number of common shares that are issuable under the 2019 Option Plan upon the exercise of options which have been granted and are outstanding, together with common shares that are issuable pursuant to outstanding awards and grants under any other share compensation arrangement of the Company, shall not at any time exceed 10% of the common shares then issued and outstanding.
+On May 30, 2019, the Company's shareholders approved (i) a stock option plan (the "Option Plan") and (ii) a performance and restricted share unit plan (the "PR Plan").
+The Option Plan provides that the administrators may, from time to time, at their discretion, grant to directors, officers, employees and certain other service providers of the Company or its subsidiaries, in connection with their employment or position, options to purchase common shares of the Company.
+The aggregate number of common shares that are issuable under the Option Plan upon the exercise of options which have been granted and are outstanding, together with common shares that are issuable pursuant to outstanding awards and grants under any other share compensation arrangement of the Company, shall not at any time exceed 10% of the common shares then issued and outstanding.
 The purchase price for any common shares underlying an option shall not be less than the fair market value of a common share on the date the option is granted, being the closing price of the common shares on the NEO Exchange on the last trading day before the date of grant.
-Options granted under the 2019 Option Plan have a maximum term of 10 years from the date of grant.
+Options granted under the Option Plan have a maximum term of 10 years from the date of grant.
 The aggregate number of common shares that are issuable under the PR Plan to pay awards which have been granted and are outstanding under the PR Plan, together with common shares that are issuable pursuant to outstanding awards or grants under any other share compensation arrangement of the Company, shall not exceed at any time 10% of the common shares then issued and outstanding.
-There were no options or awards outstanding under either the 2019 Option Plan or the PR Plan as at March 31, 2020 and December 31, 2019
+There were no options or awards outstanding under either the Option Plan or the PR Plan as at September 30, 2020 and December 31, 2019.

-(In thousands of United States dollars, except per share amounts and where otherwise noted) For the three months ended March 31, 2020 (unaudited)
+(In thousands of United States dollars, except per share amounts and where otherwise noted) For the three and nine months ended September 30, 2020 (unaudited)